Angels with Dirty Faces (Sugababes song): Music video

 The video channels "Nano of the North", an episode from the fourth season of The Powerpuff Girls, in which each Sugababes member portrays a Powerpuff Girl.
 The video opens with a clip of Professor Utonium driving in his car.
 Meanwhile, a dark cloud hovers over Townsville and it soon begins to rain and dissolves the town.
-When Professor Utonium arrives home, The Powerpuff Girls are shown watching the Sugababes on television, although the clip is interrupted with a News Flash that reads "Robot Rain Terrorises Townsville".
+When Professor Utonium arrives home, the Powerpuff Girls are shown watching the Sugababes on television, although the clip is interrupted with a News Flash that reads "Robot Rain Terrorises Townsville".
 Professor Utonium manages to retrieve the Sugababes and infuses them with Chemical X. He shrinks them to a microscopic size, places them in a glass jar and drives off in the car with them.
 He exits the car but trips over, causing the jar to drop and break.
 The Sugababes, playing the roles of The Powerpuff Girls, fight off the Nanobots with their superpowers.
 However, a gigantic Nanobot soon appears, and subsequently defeats the Sugababes through superior strength.
 Professor Utonium witnesses the incident and crushes the Nanobot with his foot.
 The rain subsequently stops and the sun appears, in which the people of the town start to celebrate.
+The video concludes with the Powerpuff Girls again shown watching the Sugababes on television, after which the Sugababes are shown on the show's episode ending shot.

 When the Sugababes were questioned about their reaction to the video and its animation, group member Keisha Buchanan responded: "It was so funny seeing us like that and the Powerpuff Girls cartoon itself.
 The video so much resembled our personalities with these three characters so it was very funny to watch actually."